 Before we dive into the comparison, let’s take a quick look at what these materials are and why they matter in construction:

-• Fiberglass Rebar: Fiberglass rebar is a relatively newer entrant, made from glass fibers embedded in a polymer matrix.
+- Fiberglass Rebar: It is a relatively newer entrant, made from glass fibers embedded in a polymer matrix.
 It’s gaining popularity due to its corrosion resistance and lightweight properties.

 Durability and Corrosion Resistance 🛡️